Grants

 Downtown Event Revitalization Funding

-2024 City of Nanaimo Downtown Event Revitalization Grant intake is now closed.
-Thank you for your interest.
+2026 City of Nanaimo Downtown Event Revitalization Grant intake is now OPEN - Online Submission Form

-The Downtown Event Revitalization Funding Program (Downtown Event Grant) supports events and initiatives which attract residents and visitors to downtown, support vibrancy, stimulate business activity and align with other objectives of the City's Corporate Strategic Plan.
+The Downtown Event Revitalization Funding Program (Downtown Event Grant/ DERF) supports events and initiatives which attract residents and visitors to downtown, support vibrancy, stimulate business activity and align with other objectives of the City's Corporate Strategic Plan.

 Funds can be used to assist with the costs of organizing and presenting public events and initiatives in downtown Nanaimo.
 The intention of the grant is to recognize the value that initiatives have in building vitality downtown and in enhancing Nanaimo's profile as a destination of choice.
 The grant serves as an incentive to event organizers to enhance, expand and improve their events.
 Applications are received once per year.

-View the 2024 Summary of Grants Awarded (Operating, Project, and Downtown Event Grant)
+- View the 2025 Summary of Grants Awarded (Operating, Project, and Downtown Event Revitalization Fund)

 Culture & Events